 2. Do Use The Exact Job Position Title You’re Applying For

 When applying for a specific position, use that exact job title on your resume.
-There’s a strong chance it’s one of the keyword requirements and it makes your work experience more relevant, which can position you as an ideal applicant.
+There’s a strong chance it’s one of the keyword requirements and it makes your what to write in a resume for work experience more relevant, which can position you as an ideal applicant.